-Every company wants to increase their profit YOY – this is the basic rule of business.
+Every company wants to increase its profit YOY – this is the basic rule of business.
 But how do we encourage our customers to buy that little bit extra that will add value to their meal, or their experience with us?
 Here are a few ideas that we have seen work through our 30+ years of experience in the EPoS business.

 Point of Sale